 The grade point average (GPA) is determined by dividing the number of grade points by the number of credits the student has attempted.
-Courses with the following grades are not included in the GPA calculation: W, I, S, U, X, NR, IP.
+Courses with the following grades are not included in the GPA calculation: AU, I, IN, S, U, W, WZ.

 The GPA is calculated only on the basis of credits attempted at Bethel.
-In order to receive a degree, a student must have earned at least a 2.00 overall GPA and the required GPA in the major.
+In order to receive a degree, a student must have earned at least a 2.00 cumulative overall GPA and the required GPA in the major.
 Most departments require a 2.25 GPA in the major, but some departments require a higher GPA.
 See requirements for majors in this catalog.